-Some areas have chosen on-line web sign-ups, drive through events with many hour lines or huge events at convention centers.
-We have chosen a different strategy.
 We have worked with many partners in the community and have signed up over 40 vaccine providers in the county, including doctor’s offices, clinics, pharmacies, Emergency medical providers and even dentist’s office.
 They cover all of the county, from Glendale in the south to Drain in the North and Reedsport to the west, with many in between.
 A survey of those over 80 show 90% of them have doctors who provide Covid vaccine and are willing to vaccinate their patients.
-The list of those who currently receive vaccine is below.
-(Note that there is not enough vaccine to supply all of our currently registered vaccinators.
-Many of those sites are pharmacies who may receive vaccine directly from the federal government).

-Our plan is simple, seniors should get COVID vaccine where they get their regular health care or flu vaccine.
+Our plan is simple, people should get COVID vaccine where they get their regular health care or flu vaccine.

-For those few seniors who do not have a regular doctor or whose doctor does not provide vaccine, they can get vaccine at one of our cooperating pharmacies or at other clinics who have agreed to provide vaccine.
-Please call your pharmacy starting on February 8th to set up an appointment for a vaccine.
-Because these vaccines have specific handling constraints, all providers will be doing vaccines on a scheduled basis.
-Our pharmacy partners cannot do walk-ins.
+For those few who do not have a regular doctor or whose doctor does not provide vaccine, they can get vaccine at one of our cooperating pharmacies or at other clinics who have agreed to provide vaccine.
+Please call your pharmacy to set up an appointment for a vaccine.

 Here are some of the questions we have received so far;